MODARTT ORGANTEQ - User Manual

 • voix humaine: reed stop with a very short pipe length, not matching its nominal frequency

-6.6.
+7.1.4.
 Stop height (pitch) & mutations

 In addition to the timbral variation offered by the pipe shape, the stops are also available at different pitches.
 It is the custom in the organ world to refer to a stop pitch using the height of the lowest C of the stop, which is approximatively 8 feet (noted 8').
-Even bourdon whose length is halved is refered as a 8' stop since it sounds as a 8' open-end pipe.
+Even bourdon whose length is halved is referred as a 8' stop since it sounds as a 8' open-end pipe.
 A stop sounding an octave lower is twice longer: 16'.
 A stop sounding an octave above is twice shorter: 4'.
 And so on.

 Other pitches than octaves are available.
 These stops are called mutations and sound at higher pitch at specific musical interval.
 Here is a the most common heights including mutations: